 The Town is part of the Coral Ridge Little League

-Keys to the Town’s Tennis Courts are available to Town residents at Town Hall.
+Keys to the Town’s new Tennis Courts are available to Town residents at Town Hall.

 key to the Town’s shuffleboard court can be